ctznfive/pomudo/README.md

 The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s.
 The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.

-There are six steps in the original technique:
+There are five steps in the original technique:

     - Decide on the task to be done.
     - Set the pomodoro timer (traditionally to 25 minutes).